-- A. OSC's Hatch Act Unit provides advisory opinions on political activity of civilian Federal employees.
+- C. OSC's Hatch Act Unit provides advisory opinions on political activity of civilian Federal employees.
 They do not provide advice on DoD's rules concerning military members.
-Contact OSC attorneys by email at hatchact@osc.gov, or by phone at (202) 804-7000. - B. OSC retains exclusive jurisdiction to rule on matters affecting the political activities of civilian personnel.
-5 C.F.R.
-734.102. - C. Penalties for violating the Hatch Act cover a range of disciplinary actions, including removal from federal service, reduction in grade, debarment from federal employment for a period not to exceed 5 years, suspension, reprimand, or a civil penalty not to exceed \$1,000. - D. OSC Advisory Opinions may be found on the US Office of Special Counsel website at http://www.osc.gov/haFederalSampleAdvisoryOpinions.htm
+Contact OSC attorneys by email at hatchact@osc.gov, or by phone at (202) 653-7143. - D. OSC retains exclusive jurisdiction to rule on matters affecting the political activities of civilian personnel. - E. Penalties for violating the Hatch Act cover a range of disciplinary actions, including removal from federal service, reduction in grade, debarment from federal employment for a period not to exceed 5 years, suspension, reprimand, or a civil penalty not to exceed \$1,000. - F. OSC Advisory Opinions may be found on the US Office of Special Counsel website at https://osc.gov/

-VII.
+VI.
 DOD PUBLIC AFFAIRS GUIDANCE FOR POLITICAL CAMPAIGNS AND ELECTIONS

 - A. DoD newspapers, magazines, and civilian enterprise publications will not publish information provided by a candidate's campaign organization, partisan advertisements and discussions, or cartoons, editorials, and commentaries dealing with political campaigns or elections, candidates, causes or issues. - B. Access to installation by office holders and candidates.
-While a candidate for public office is prohibited from engaging in political activity on a military installation, a sitting officer holder who is up for reelection may be granted access to a military installation to engage in duties related to his elected office. - C. Off-installation political events.
+While a candidate for public office is prohibited from engaging in political activity on a military installation, a sitting officer holder who is up for reelection may access a military installation to engage in duties related to his elected office. - C. Off-installation political events.
 All members of the Armed Forces are prohibited from wearing military uniforms at political campaign or elections events.
 This prohibition is not applicable to the joint color guards at the opening ceremonies of national political conventions.

 - D. DoD may not prohibit the use of a military facility for an official polling place for local, State, or Federal elections if the facility was designated as a polling place as of 31 December 2000 or has been used as a polling place since 1 January 1996.
 There is an exception for the Secretary concerned to waive the provision if he determines that local security conditions require prohibition of the designation or use of that facility as an official polling place for any election.
 (10 U.S.C.
-2670(b)) - E. POC OASD (PA), (703) 697-5131.
+2670(b)) - E. POC OASD(PA), (703) 697-5131.
 Start with your local PAO.

-VIII.
+VII.
 LOBBYING